26.3 C

 Guwahati, March 20: In the wake of the 2024 Assam floods, thousands of families faced displacement, waterborne diseases, and loss of livelihoods.
 Among the worst affected were remote hamlets and marginalized communities who struggled to access safe drinking water, sanitation, and basic necessities.
 Recognizing the urgent need for intervention, UNICEF, in collaboration with the Government of Assam and European Civil Protection and Humanitarian Aid Operations (ECHO), launched a flood relief program, providing emergency support to vulnerable families across six of the worst-hit districts of Barapeta, Cachar, Dhemaji, Karimganj, Dibrugarh and Morigaon covering 1,000 households in 100 villages.

 Through initiatives such as mobile water treatment units, WASH training, disaster-resilient toilets, and hygiene kits, these efforts have not only helped people recover from the immediate aftermath but are also building long-term resilience against future floods.
-The stories from Tukergram and West Kumarpada—one about a village stranded for months with no clean water and another about a family fighting to survive in a flood-ravaged home—offer a glimpse into the realities of life after the disaster and the ongoing efforts to restore dignity and hope in affected communities.
+This story is about West Kumarpada—about a family fighting to survive in a flood-ravaged home, which offer a glimpse into the realities of life after the disaster and the ongoing efforts to restore dignity and hope in affected communities.

 Advertisement